How to Implement an SEO Strategy

 There has been a lot published on whether your company should have an SEO strategy.
 There is also a lot of information about what should be in your SEO strategy.
-Where a lot of website owners get hung up is how to put in place or follow through on the SEO strategy.
-A common complaint we get from new customers is that they thought they hired someone to “SEO” their site.
+Where a lot of website owners get hung up is how to get started and run SEO strategy.
+A common complaint we get from new customers is they thought they hired someone to “SEO” their site.
 But they are not sure if it ever got done.
-If you are not sure someone is working on SEO and you are not sure what is being done, then chances are you are not implementing an SEO Strategy.
+If you are not sure someone is working on SEO, then its not getting done.
+You need to run your SEO Strategy.

 Our goal is to give you a basic framework.
-You can manage search optimization and keep track of the results you were looking for.
+Use this to run your search optimization campaigns.
+Then keep track of the results you are looking for.

-Before beginning an SEO strategy prepare for a time commitment.
-There will be projects to start out with that will have a beginning and an end.
+Prepare for a time commitment to run a SEO strategy.
+To start, there will be projects with a beginning and an end.
 Tasks that you need to complete once and then not deal with again.
-The majority of your strategy will require on-going work on a monthly or even weekly basis.
-To get the most out of your SEO efforts, prioritize this in your schedule.
+The majority of your strategy will be on-going work on a monthly or even weekly basis.
+To get the most out of your SEO efforts, block this work out in your schedule.
 If you are hiring a contractor to do the work, prioritize regular check in meetings to track progress.

 Projects to Get Things Started